AmeliaSZK/CoulAdj-Py/README.md

 ## Correctness
+Run with `(CoulAdj-Py) $ bash test-correctness.sh`

-Used to make sure the program gives correct results.
+Used to quickly make sure the program gives correct results.

 Will run the program on small sample sizes and report when finished.
 Will also report all failing tests.